UserSV2023/PREDICTING-THE-PERFORMANCE-OF-START-UPS-IN-USA/README.md

 Following are the variables present in the dataset along with their description.

 S. No.	Variables	Type	Description
-1	state_code	Chr	Shows the state codes /n
+1	state_code	Chr	Shows the state codes \n
 2	latitude	Num	Shows the latitude for geographical location 3	longitude	Num	Shows the longitude for geographical location 4	zip_code	Chr	Shows the zip code